Kingsman44/Pixelify/README.md

 ### Installation
 - Recommend to use magisk v24 or above from Pixelify v2
-- If Volume keys are working then ignore no_vk files otherwise check Installation without Volume Keys
+- If volume keys of your phone are working, then ignore "no_vk" files, otherwise check Installation without Volume Keys section.
-- Enable zygisk
+- Enable Zygisk/Riru
 - Flash Module
 - Enjoy

 ### Installation without Volume Keys
 - Use packages with Pixelify-${version}-no_VK.zip
-- Place config.prop to internal storage>Pixelify (/sdcard/Pixelify/config.prop)
+- Place config.prop in your internal storage>Pixelify (/sdcard/Pixelify/config.prop)
-- Edit prop according what you want to select
+- Edit the prop file according to what features you want
 - (If you have any problem placing config.prop there then you also can extract and update config.prop inside the packages it automatically use it.)

 ### Zygisk and Riru spoofing configuration